anisham25/novadebate/site/instructors/anirudh-sukhija.md

   url: /static/images/img_4429-anirudh-sukhija.jpg
 bio: "Hey!
 I'm Ani (he/him) and I'm a rising senior at Durham Academy.
-I've been competing on the national and local PF circuit for the past three years, and during that time I've been ranked as high as the second best PF team in the nation.
+I've been competing on the national and local PF circuit for the past three years, and during that time I've been ranked as high as the best PF team in the nation.
   Over the past two years, I've been ranked as the top PF team in North Carolina, qualifying to the gold TOC both years and earning 13 bids: seven gold and six silver.
 Notably, I've championed Isidore Newman, Duke, and the Strake Round Robin, while co-championing Sunvite and UK.
 I also finaled the